Triuranium octoxide: Fluorite-type

 A high-pressure phase of U_{3}O_{8} with a hyperstoichiometric fluorite-type structure is formed at pressures greater than 8.1 GPa.
 During the phase transition, the volume of the solid decreases by more than 20%.
 The high-pressure phase is stable under ambient conditions, in which it is 28% denser than α-U_{3}O_{8}.

 This phase has a cubic structure with a high amount of defects.
 Its formula is UO_{2+x}, where x ≈ 0.8.

 Natural occurrence

 Triuranium octoxide can be found in small quantities (~0.01-0.05%) in the mineral pitchblende.

 Uses

 Production of uranium hexafluoride

 Triuranium octoxide can be used to produce uranium hexafluoride, which is used for the enrichment of uranium in the nuclear fuel cycle.
-In the so-called 'dry' process, common in the United States, triuranium octoxide is purified through calcination, then crushed.
-Another process, called the 'wet' process, common outside the U.S., involves dissolving U_{3}O_{8} in nitric acid to form uranyl nitrate, followed by calcining to uranium trioxide in a fluidized bed reactor.
+In the dry process, common in the United States, triuranium octoxide is purified through calcination, then crushed.
+Another process, called the wet process, common outside the U.S., involves dissolving U_{3}O_{8} in nitric acid to form uranyl nitrate, followed by calcining to uranium trioxide in a fluidized bed reactor.